edgar615/jdbc-codegen/README.md

     # Generated domain class and interfaces will be created with the following package name and folder structure
     domain.package.name=com.generated.code.domain
  ```
 Domain classes can be generated with JSR-303 validation annotations.
-Validations are based on the column size, type, constraints.
+Validations are based on the column size, parameterType, constraints.

 ``` java
     # Generate jsr-303 validation annotations